About Chemical Peels

 "My teenage daughter and I are both patients of Dr. Kasper.
 The reception area is modern and bright.
 The reception area staff is always welcoming.
 Dr. Kasper is friendly and efficient.
 Wait time is short, which I appreciate.
 I am thinking about booking an aesthetician appointment or two in the near future."- M.A. / Yelp / Jun 30, 2019

 Seeking the advice of a dermatologist is the first step in the journey to smooth, healthy skin.
-An aesthetician team member at Spa 361 at the Dermatology and Skin Cancer Institute can assess your skin in a complimentary examination in our Fort Washington or Lansdale, PA office before choosing a chemical peel treatment that will produce your optimal results.
+An aesthetician team member at Spa 361 at the Dermatology and Skin Cancer Institute can assess your skin in an examination in our Fort Washington or Lansdale, PA office before choosing a chemical peel treatment that will produce your optimal results.
 Chemical peel candidates, both men and women, typically have noticeable issues with their skin, such as scaly patches, flaky skin, uneven pigmentation, fine lines, wrinkles, sun spots, and much more.
 We can suggest different levels of chemical peels to meet your needs and concerns.

 One week before your peel, avoid electrolysis, waxing, depilatory creams, or laser hair removal.
 Three days before your peel, stop using any retin-a / retinol products, any benzoyl peroxide or acid (AHA or BHA) products, or any exfoliating products.
 Avoid shaving of the areas to be peeled on the day of the peel.